AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig20.jpg" alt="Services Area of Coverage" width="75%"/>

 parameters are an Input Vector Line and Center Point layers.
 The results could be processed to derive a polygon for each zone.
 Since there is not an algorithm for this task, it needs to be done manually.
-However, a convex hull  is easily computed with the native ‘Convex Hull’ algorithm.
+However, a convex hull[^20] is easily computed with the native ‘Convex Hull’ algorithm.
 Use it as a basis for the polygons or do it from scratch.
 In any case, fine tune the micro-zones with on the field information.

 # Behavioral Study by Place
 Once the location of main services is done, further questions about behavior around its location could be addressed.
 By surveying, observing or counting on community’s knowledge, some of these questions could be addressed.
 One of the questions is agglomeration [(Figure 21)][21].
 Use intensity beyond safety is identifiable by any of the previous methods.
 Gather the information and mark the most crowded places.
 Add more complexity to the selection process if needed.